orange-lang/orange/README.md

 Orange is a programming language with the goal of being able to write fast, efficient code as fast as possible.
 It uses LLVM to generate native code.
 You can look inside the `test/` folder to get examples of how Orange works.

-# Status
-Orange is still very much a work in progress.
-At the moment, Orange supports compiling JIT or to a native binary with OS X, Linux, and Windows.

 # Hello World
 At the moment, Orange has no standard library, so you'll need to link against C library functions to do more complicated tasks: